Dusty Anderson

-Ruth "Dusty" Anderson (1916 or 1917 – September 12, 2007) was an American actress and model who worked in the 1940s.
+Ruth "Dusty" Anderson (December 17, 1916 – September 11, 2007) was an American actress and model who worked in the 1940s.
 She was a World War II pin-up model and appeared in the Yank magazine.

 Career

-Anderson was born in Toledo, Ohio, United States. began her career as a model and made her film debut in a minor role as one of the cover girls in the 1944 Columbia Pictures production of Cover Girl starring Rita Hayworth.
+Anderson was born in Toledo, Ohio, United States.
+She began her career as a model and made her film debut in a minor role as one of the cover girls in the 1944 Columbia Pictures production of Cover Girl starring Rita Hayworth.
 Over the next three years Anderson appeared in another eight films, usually in secondary roles.
 During World War II, she was one of a number of actresses who became a pin-up girl, appearing in the October 27, 1944, issue of the United States Military's YANK magazine.
 Anderson was featured in the mystery films Crime Doctor's Warning (1945), which was one in the popular Crime Doctor series, and The Phantom Thief (1946), from the Boston Blackie crime series films.

-Personal life
+Personal life and death

-Anderson was married twice and has two children.
+Anderson was married twice and had two children.
 On July 18, 1941, she married Charles Mathieu, Jr., a United States Marine Corps Captain.
 They divorced on June 13, 1945.
 On July 21, 1946, Anderson married director Jean Negulesco in West Los Angeles, California, and retired from acting.
 Four years later, her final screen work was an uncredited role in one of her husband's films.
 In 1971, Anderson and Negulesco settled in Paris in retirement.
-Anderson died in Marbella, Spain on September 12, 2007, and was buried within the city, at the Cementerio Virgen del Carmen.
+Anderson died in Marbella, Spain on September 11, 2007, and was buried within the city, at the Cementerio Virgen del Carmen.